pusher/docs/docs/beams/getting-started/android/configure-fcm.md

 # Configure FCM

 Pusher relies on Firebase Cloud Messaging (FCM) to deliver push notifications to Android application users on your behalf.
 When we deliver push notifications, we use your FCM credentials.
-This page guides you through the process of getting an FCM Server Key and how to provide it to Pusher.
+This page guides you through the process of getting a FCM service account file and how to provide it to Pusher.

 Head over to the [Pusher dashboard](https://dashboard.pusher.com/beams) and create a new instance of Beams.
 After that, you can either follow the interactive quick start over there, or return here to follow the documentation steps.